mariaferroldan/Chrome-Canary-Testing-Project/README.md

 For this project, I performed the following tasks:

-Analysis of the app and its features
+Analysis of the app and its features,
-Test case design and Test set design
+Test case design and Test set design,
-Test Execution
+Test Execution,
-Detection of 2 bugs
+Detection of 2 bugs,
-Bug report
+Bug report,
-Test report
+Test report,
-Evidence collection
+Evidence collection.